SolidBlock-cn/extshape/README-en.md

 The second crafting ingredient for crafting fences and fences (apart from base blocks) is dependent on its base block.
 See details in [block list](BlockList.md).

+All unwaxed copper blocks can be crafted with honeycomb into corresponding waxed blocks.

 ### Built-in data pack fixing recipe conflicts

 Some recipes may conflict with vanilla.
 To avoid the conflicts, there is a built-in data pack in this mod to avoid recipe conflicts, which is enabled by default.
 When the data pack is enabled, the following crafting will change: